videojs/video.js/CONTRIBUTING.md

   contrib hotfix submit
   ```

   You'll be prompted for title and description for the Pull Request.
-After that, your Pull Request will be submitted to video-js.
+After that, contrib will use Git to submit your Pull Request to video.js.

 12. You're Done! (except for cleanup.)
-And grunt can help with that too!
+To clean up your feature or hotfix branch:

   First, checkout your feature or issue branch:
   ```bash